sandrina-p/workshop-js-testing/README.md

 ### Workshop Dynamic

 The workshop consists of a set of challenges.

 Each introduces a new topic, followed with a code exercise for you to apply the concepts learned.

+After each challenge, we'll go through the solution together and clarify questions.

 ```bash
 src/